Teen Car Accidents

 Albuquerque Attorneys Serving Victims of Motor Vehicle Collisions

 Teens are at a greater risk of getting into an accident than most adults are, and they are significantly overrepresented in fatal car accidents, particularly those involving drunk driving.
 Another potential cause of injuries or fatalities in teen car accidents is a lower rate of seat belt use among teen drivers.
 In many fatal crashes, teens were not wearing seatbelts.
-If you were hurt by a careless teenager in Albuquerque or the surrounding cities, the car accident lawyers at the Fine Law Firm may be able to help you assert your right to compensation.
+If you were hurt by a careless teenager in New Mexico, the Albuquerque car accident lawyers at the Fine Law Firm may be able to help you assert your right to compensation.

 Pursuing Damages through a Negligence Claim against a Teen Driver